Granze/applause/README.md

 - clone the project and `cd` into the folder
 - from your terminal run `npm install && bower install`
-- run `grunt serve` to launch the server
+- run `gulp watch` to launch the local server and watch your files
 - start creating your slides editing app/views/presentation.html

-When you are done editing, run `grunt build`, this will create a "dist" folder.
-This is your final product.
+When you are done editing, run `gulp`, this will create a "presentation" folder with your slides.
 Enjoy!